OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                {"properties":{"name":"Contractor","description":"Role assigned to contract workers."},"_id":"c22316ba-2096-4272-af10-9b17c17e555b","_rev":"1"}

-An easier way to retrieve a role with a server side (or system) generated identifier is to use the query filter facility (see section 7.3.1 in the Integrator's guide).
+An easier way to retrieve a role with a server side (or system) generated identifier is to use the query filter facility (see the section "Common Filter Expressions" in the Integrator's guide: http://openidm.forgerock.org/doc/bootstrap/integrators-guide/index.html#query-filters).

-The query below uses a filter expression to retrieve a role with a name equal to "Contractor", and displays the result in a nice format :
+The following query uses a filter expression to retrieve a role with a name equal to "Contractor", and displays the result in a clear format:

         $ curl --insecure \
-               --header "Content-type: application/json" \
                --header "X-OpenIDM-Username: openidm-admin" \
                --header "X-OpenIDM-Password: openidm-admin" \
                --request GET \